Preparing for college is one step, applying to a college is another.

 College Planning Resources:

-- Gateway Student Specialist – Here to assist Bradford students in learning about Gateway programs and applying for admission.
-Click HERE to make an appointment.
+Gateway Student Specialist – Here to assist Bradford students in learning about Gateway programs and applying for admission.
+She is here on Thursdays and is located in room 252.
+Click HERE to make an *appointment.

 - ACT– Most commonly used placement test used by colleges for admission and placement in classes at the college level.
 The SAT is another placement test sometimes required by elite/coastal colleges.
-Check individual college to determine preferred test and/or score.
+Check individual colleges to determine preferred tests and/or score.